-In cases where the Emergency Department consults with the unassigned call physician and no admission is deemed necessary, the Emergency Department physician shall implement the appropriate care/treatment and discharge the patient with arrangements made for appropriate follow-up care.
-If the Emergency Department physician and the consultant agree that the outpatient visit can serve in lieu of the consultant coming in to the Emergency Department, the consultant is obligated to see the patient in the office, regardless of the patient's ability to pay.
+In cases where the Emergency Department consults with the unassigned patient call physician and no admission is deemed necessary, the Emergency Department physician shall implement the appropriate care/treatment and discharge the patient with arrangements made for appropriate follow-up care.
+If the Emergency Department physician and the consultant agree that the outpatient visit can serve in lieu of the consultant coming in to the Emergency Department, the consultant is obligated to see the patient in the office for at least one (1) visit, regardless of the patient's ability to pay.